MaryAnneLee/Rock-Paper-Scissors/README.md

 ### Solved bugs

-1. Did not get the JavaScript to work so that it utförde uppgiften to show what beats what.
+1. Did not get the JavaScript to work so that it did the task to show what beats what.
 Solution: Started over from the beginning and changed tha class names as in the tutorial instead of the ones I made when putting together html and css.
 Think al the diffrent names had me confused.
+But that didn't work either and I couldn't figure out was what wrong because I'd written the code as in the tutorial.
+So I changed tutorial to a better one and begun again from the beginning with js and chamged some of the html and css.

 ## Credits